Chest Wall Tumors

 A wide range of malignant chest wall tumors exist.
 Over half are metastases from distant organs or direct invasions from adjacent structures (breast, lung, pleura, mediastinum).

-• Sarcomas: About 45% originate from soft tissue, and 55% originate from cartilaginous tissue or bone
+• Sarcomas: Approximately 55% originate from cartilaginous tissue or bone (2, 3), and 45% originate from soft tissue

-The most common soft-tissue primary malignant tumors are fibrosarcomas (desmoids, neurofibrosarcomas) and malignant fibrous histiocytomas.
+The most common soft-tissue primary malignant tumors are fibrosarcomas (desmoids, neurofibrosarcomas) and liposarcomas (4).
 Other primary tumors include chondroblastomas, osteoblastomas, melanomas, lymphomas, rhabdomyosarcomas, lymphangiosarcomas, multiple myeloma, and plasmacytomas.

 Symptoms and Signs of Chest Wall Tumors

 Soft-tissue chest wall tumors often manifest as a localized mass without other symptoms.
-Many chest wall tumors are detected incidentally when imaging studies are done for another clinical reason.
-Some patients have fever.
+Approximately 20% of patients with benign chest tumors are asymptomatic (1).
+Some chest wall tumors are detected incidentally when imaging studies are done for another clinical reason.
+Some patients may have constitutional symptoms such as weight loss, fatigue, and fever.
 Patients usually do not have pain until the tumor is advanced.
-In contrast, primary cartilaginous and bone tumors are often painful.
+In contrast, primary cartilaginous tumors and bone tumors are often painful.

 Diagnosis of Chest Wall Tumors